 Instead, they have ‘service standards’ that they aim to meet and will likely refer to that in any response to you.

 When will I find out the outcome of the spouse visa application?

-This email sometimes will contain the grant or refusal letter but it is often the case that it will not.
+This email will sometimes contain the grant or refusal letter, but it is often the case that it will not.